I Want To Tell You About The Menstrual Cycle

 Menstrual Phase (Days 1–5)

 Our period.
 Estrogen and progesterone drop, and our body sheds the uterine lining.
-Likely feel lower energy, crampy, or more introspective.
+You might feel lower energy, crampy, or more introspective.

 Follicular Phase (Days 6–14)

 Body prepares an egg for ovulation.
 Estrogen rises.
-Likely feel more energised, social, and motivated.
+You might feel more energised, social, and motivated.

 Ovulatory Phase (Days 15–17)

-The egg is released.
+Egg is released.
 Estrogen peaks and a surge in luteinising hormone (LH) triggers ovulation.
-Likely feel confident, strong, and attractive.
+You might feel more confident, strong, and attractive.

 Luteal Phase (Days 18–28)

 Body prepares for pregnancy or the next cycle.
 Progesterone rises, and if no pregnancy occurs, it eventually drops.
-Likely feel PMS symptoms (mood swings, bloating, and fatigue).
+You might feel PMS symptoms (mood swings, bloating, and fatigue).

 Why Your Menstrual Cycle is a Reflection of Your Health

-Research shows that menstrual irregularities can be linked to stress, poor diet, hormonal imbalances, and even underlying conditions like PCOS or thyroid disorders (more on these in future posts).
-Yet, so many of us are told that painful periods and mood swings are “just part of being a woman”.
+Research shows that menstrual irregularities can be linked to stress, poor diet, hormonal imbalances, and even underlying conditions like PCOS or thyroid disorders.
+Yet, so many of us are told that painful periods and mood swings are ‘just part of being a woman’.
 That’s a lie.
 A healthy cycle should not feel like suffering.

 Common Signs of Menstrual Cycle Irregularity

-As a naturally cycling woman, these are signs you should not ignore when it comes to your cycle:
+As a naturally cycling woman, these are signs you shouldn’t ignore when it comes to your cycle:

 1. Short cycles (less than 21 days) or long cycles (more than 35 days)